rice-crc/voyages/DEPLOYNOTES.rst

 automated, and will print status messages as packages are installed.
 If there are any errors, pip should announce them very loudly.

+Some packages require compilation and for that one needs gcc installed.
+Other required system packages are libxml2-dev and libxslt-dev

 To install python dependencies, cd into the repository checkout and::

   $ pip install -r requirements.txt